Brian Kendrick: Return to the independent circuit (2009–2016)

-In March 2012, Kendrick made his debut in Family Wrestling Entertainment, defeating Mike Benett.
-In mid May, Kendrick participated in Absolute Intense Wrestling's JT Lightning Invitational Tournament and made it to the semi final before losing to B. J. Whitmer.
-On July 28, at FWE X, he wrestled against FWE Champion Tommy Jay Lethal, Tommy Dreamer and Carlito for the title, but the match was won by Dreamer.
-Three months later, London, Kendrick and Lethal defeated Petey Williams and The Young Bucks.
-He also was in the first event of House of Hardcore, where Londron & Kendrick defeated The Young Bucks.

-Kendrick returned to DGUSA on January 26, 2013, winning an Eight Way Fray.
-Next Day, Kendrick was defeated By Johnny Gargano for the Open the Freedom Gate title.
-In February, at Preston City Wrestling, Kendrick participated in the Road To Glory Tournament where he reached the semi final, losing to Noam Dar.
-At FWE No Limits, Kendrick lost a number one contendership match for the FWE Tri-Borough Championship to Paul London.
-Kendrick made his Combat Zone Wrestling debut on April 5, 2013, defeating Sami Callihan.
-Same day, Kendrick and Garando defeated The Gentlemen's Club on EVOLVE 19.
-On April 6 and 7, was defeated by Rich Swann on DGUSA Open the Ultimate Gate.
-On June 22, 2013, London and Kendrick were defeated by The Young Bucks at House of Hardcore 2.

-On March 30, 2014, Kendrick made his ICW debut in a match against Joe Coffey at ICW - Still Smokin' in the O2 ABC in Glasgow, Scotland where he was narrowly defeated.
-On September 8, 2014, it was announced that Kendrick would once again team up with Paul London to take on The New Age Kliq in Newcastle, England on October 5 for the Insane Championship Wrestling Tag-Team Championship.
+On March 30, 2014, Kendrick made his ICW debut in a match against Joe Coffey at ICW - Still Smokin' in the O2 ABC in Glasgow, Scotland, where he was narrowly defeated.
+On September 8, 2014, it was announced that Kendrick would once again team up with Paul London to take on The New Age Kliq in Newcastle, England, on October 5 for the Insane Championship Wrestling Tag-Team Championship.
 Both men won the titles and lost them on November 2, 2014.

 Kendrick made an appearance for Ring of Honor on February 2, 2016, defeating Will Ferrara in a non-televised match.